Municue

 Lobbyist

-What to do: Contact Ad Hoc Committee members now to obtain the scope of proposed changes to campaign contribution and officeholder account policies before they advance to full City Council — ad hoc committees typically dissolve once their items move forward, closing the informal engagement window where language is still fluid.
+What to do: Reach out directly to Ad Hoc Committee on Administrative Affairs members now to obtain the working draft or scope of proposed changes to Dallas campaign contribution and officeholder account policies — after two sessions in January and February with no full Council referral in three months, the informal access window where language is still negotiable closes the moment items advance.

 Source: Ad Hoc Committee on Administrative Affairs — Feb 12, 2026 →